grayasm/git-main/tutorial/pgsql_community_94doc/01_getting_started/README.txt

     # Password: ***nix/usr pass***

-    # pgadmin3 allow to save, change and run .sql files on selected database.
+    # pgadmin3 allows to save, change and run .sql files on selected database.

     # to login from console to db as user pgmihai, type from regular account:
     psql -d mytestdb -U pgmihai